waveform-computing/compoundpi/docs/protocol.rst

 sequence number included in all messages guards against duplicated or unordered packets.

-In the following example, the client sends a :ref:`protocol_ping` command to three servers.
-The servers all immediately respond with an OK response, but only the packet from server1 makes it back to the client.
-The client responds to server1 with an ACK.
+In the following example, the client broadcasts a :ref:`protocol_ping` command to three servers.
+The servers all respond with an OK response, but only the packet from server1 makes it back to the client.
+The client responds to server1 with an :ref:`protocol_ack`.
 The other servers (after a random delay) now retry their OK responses and both get through this time.
 The client responds with an ACK for server3, but the ACK for server2 is lost.
 After another random delay, server2 once again retries its OK response, causing the client to send another